speechmatics/speechmatics-python/CONTRIBUTING.md

 We try not to be too prescreptive about how people work, but we also believe in helping make things easier by following a couple of basic steps.
 If you follow these recommendations, it should make the review process simpler and quicker:

 1. If your change is large, consider reaching out to us beforehand and discussing the issue.
 This could save you a lot of time if there are good reasons why we haven't done something.
+2. Fork the repo and work on a branch on your fork.
+Try to give your branches short, descriptive names in the format {type}/{description} e.g. bugfix/missing-try-catch.
-2. Make sure your changes are tested - ideally both manually and in the unit tests.
+3. Make sure your changes are tested - ideally both manually and in the unit tests.
-3. When opening a PR, provide some simple descriptive comments that list the changes being made in the PR.
+4. When opening a PR back into our repo, provide some simple descriptive comments that list the changes being made in the PR.
-4. Give your PR a short, descriptive title.
+5. Give your PR a short, descriptive title.

 ## How to Report a Bug